eliastafesse/Statin-Meta-analysis/README.md

 # Suboptimal Response to Statins (SoRS) Meta-analysis

 This repository contains the R Markdown workflow and accompanying resources for the study:
-**"Prevalence and Predictors of Suboptimal Response to Statins in Primary Prevention: A Systematic Review and Meta-analysis"** by Elias Yeshitila.
+**"Prevalence and Predictors of Suboptimal Response to Statins in Primary Prevention: A Systematic Review and Meta-analysis"** by Elias Yeshitila, MD, MPhil.

 ## Contents
 - `R_code_for_meta-analysis.R`